Gabeybio

 Gabrielle Johnson, PhD

 Dr. Gabrielle Johnson is a Research Administration Management Consultant and Translational Researcher at the Center on Education and Training for Employment (CETE) at The Ohio State University.
-She co-leads CETE’s Steering Team and provides strategic consultation across multiple initiatives focused on systems-level transformation in education and community settings.
-At CETE, Dr. Johnson leads and manages multidimensional grant-funded projects with state agencies and organizations as well as local school districts.
-Her work integrates evaluation, professional development, and stakeholder engagement to promote inclusive practices in education and behavioral health.
+As part of CETE’s Excellence in Engagement and Evaluation (EEE) team, Dr. Johnson serves as the lead consultant for qualitative research and methodology.
+In this advisory capacity, she applies a qualitative lens to capture the nuanced perspectives of project partners and community members, ensuring that unique voices and lived experiences directly inform and strengthen project outcomes.
+At CETE, Dr. Johnson leads and manages multidimensional grant-funded projects with state agencies and organizations as well as local school districts and provides strategic consultation across multiple initiatives focused on systems-level transformation in education and community settings.
+Her work integrates evaluation, professional development, and community engagement to promote inclusive practices in education and behavioral health.

 Dr. Johnson holds a Ph.D. in Educational Studies with a specialization in School Psychology from The Ohio State University, an M.Ed. in Educational Psychology from Loyola University Chicago, and dual bachelor’s degrees in Psychology and Applied Health Science from Indiana University.
 Her professional journey includes clinical training in Loudoun County Public Schools’ APA-accredited program, where she supported students across developmental stages through assessment, intervention, and consultation.